noops-challenge/pathbot/README.md

 - **Create an automated solver**: Humans can be pretty good at solving mazes, but they'll never be as fast as a well-tuned computer.
 Start from the included go program or write a program that can escape in another language.

 - **Make it graphical**: Each room has a description.
 Use these descriptions to create a richer playing experience.
-Add a map of the rooms exlored so far.
+Add a map of the rooms explored so far.

 - **Make your own text adventure**: Perhaps you want to create your own game, complete with [grues](https://en.wikipedia.org/wiki/Grue_%28monster%29).
 Start out with [Twine](https://twinery.org/) or write your own engine.
 Anything is possible!